 This report provides a summary and status of TSA’s pending priority rulemakings.
 The information in the report is intended to provide general information to the public regarding TSA’s rulemaking actions, but should not be construed to commit TSA to specific conclusions or actions.
 Because TSA is a component of the Department of Homeland Security, our rulemaking agenda is coordinated through the Department and the Office of Management and Budget.

-Note that all target dates are consistent with the current semi-annual Unified Agenda of Regulatory and Deregulatory Actions (Unified Agenda).* Due to the lapse in appropriations during the first quarter of Fiscal Year 2019, including impact on rulemaking projects, TSA may not be able to complete the next stage in a rulemaking by the represented target date.
+Note that all target dates are consistent with the current semi-annual Unified Agenda of Regulatory and Deregulatory Actions (Unified Agenda).*

 Access to the Report

 TSA is providing this report to inform the public about regulatory activities.
 This information can be used in conjunction with other tools available to the public.
 For instance, by using the Docket Number when it is provided in the Report, you can locate the public docket for a particular rulemaking.
 By using the Federal Register citation, you can also locate the document in the Federal Register.
 This report also addresses section 1967(a) of the FAA Reauthorization Act of 2018, Pub.
 L. 115-254, 132 Stat.
 3537 (Oct.
 5, 2018), which requires TSA to publish on a public website information regarding the status of certain rulemakings.
 The requirements in section 1967 are limited to statutorily required rulemakings related to surface transportation.
 TSA has chosen to provide the same information for all of its priority rulemakings to the extent the information is available.